adus/portal-documentation/_documents/detectormetadata.md

 ---
 title: "Detector Metadata"
 ---
-The _stationmetadata_ end point returns station data for each individual detector in the network, sorted by station number.
+The _detectormetadata_ end point returns station data for each individual detector in the network, sorted by station number.
 This information can be constrained by entering a range of dates, which will return only stations active within that range of dates.
 By default, the data will be returned by this endpoint will be in
 JSON format.

 ## Parameters
-Stations Metadata takes the following Parameters
+Detector Metadata takes the following Parameters

 | Name         | Required  | Description                                        | Example      |
 | ------------ | --------- | -------------------------------------------------- | ------------ |